KtorZ/_blog_/_posts/2016-04-07-why_don't_you_use_elm?.markdown

 isEmpty: String -> Bool
 {% endhighlight %}

-First, there's the function name `isEmpty` that identifies the signature after the colon.
+First, there's the function's identifier `isEmpty` that names the signature.
 Then, we find two types separated by an arrow.
 Incidentally, this type system is seemingly relevant because *Elm* is a strongly statically typed language.
 Although it sounds rather obvious, it is worth a remark.
 So, the arrow basically means that given what is on the left side, your function will give you what is on the right side.
 In this case, this is straightforward, given a `String`, you'll get a result of `Bool` type.
 What about several arrows?

 {% highlight haskell %}
 repeat : Int -> String -> String